Porchetta — Traditional Ingredients, Cooked Rotisserie over Charcoal

 Here are the ingredients for my take on porchetta, which sails quite closely to age-old traditional recipes.

-First of all, you want to butterfly the pork loin so that it lays flat.
+First, you want to butterfly the pork loin so that it lays flat.

 And quite often, when you buy pork belly, you will have the meat that lays between the rib bones still attached, as seen in the image below.